 But–that is sin and not us.
 We are separate.

 Now that I’ve established what sin is, let’s break down our human, three-part makeup.
 We are a spirit, we have a soul, and we live in a body.
 Understanding this changed everything for me!
 We are:

 - Soul.
 The customizable part of you.
 Some people call it the conscience.
 It can be trained by the power of sin, Satan, demons, this world–or by the Holy Spirit.
 Your soul is your mind, free will, and emotions.
 It is your thinker, chooser, and feeler.
-It’s not holy or unholy, sinful or sinless.
+Paul said that it too, is blameless.
 It is the description of your actions and attitudes at any given time.
 Your soul matures or digresses in maturity.
 It’s educated by what and who you are allowing it to be influenced by.
 For this reason, we must protect it.
 Your eyes, ears, hands and feet, all lead to your soul–not your spirit–which is sealed up inside of God.
 Your spirit can’t be touched, neither can your soul or body, but your soul can be shaped.
 Guarding what we regularly watch and listen to, from ungraceful garbage and things of this world, matters.
-Legalistic teaching and attending sin-rampant places can’t change our identity, but such can weaken our soul.
+Legalistic teaching and attending sin-rampant places can’t change our identity, but such can impact our soul.
 As a Christian, our soul is meant to be led by our spirit, who is combined with the Spirit!
-(See Romans 12:2, Philippians 1:6, 4:8, 1 Peter 5:7, 2 Peter 1:5-9, Ephesians 1:13, 1 John 5:18).
+(See 1 Thessalonians 5:23, Romans 12:2, Philippians 1:6, 4:8, 1 Peter 5:7, 2 Peter 1:5-9, Ephesians 1:13, 1 John 5:18).

 As you can see, we don’t have two selves.
 We have one self, a good self!
 ALL OF US IS GOOD!
 We don’t have two natures.
 We have one nature–God’s nature!
 (See 2 Peter 1:4).